 ITEMS TO BE INSPECTED INSPECTION TO PERFORM Fluids Check fuel, engine oil and coolant levels Leaks Check for any leaks under vehicle Steering Check if steering operates freely by completely turning it from side to side Throttle lever Activate throttle lever several times to ensure it operates freely.
-It must return to idle position when released Parking brake Apply parking brake and ensure it operates properly Tires Check tire pressure and condition Wheels Check wheels for damage Radiator Check cleanliness of the radiator Drive chain and sprockets Inspect sprockets for wear or damages Check drive chain and slider for proper adjustment and lubrication Seat Ensure operator seat is properly installed and latched
+It must return to idle position when released Parking brake Parking brake Apply parking brake and ensure it operates properly Tires Tires Check tire pressure and condition Wheels Check wheels for damage and if lug nuts are tightened Radiator Check cleanliness of the radiator Drive chain and sprockets Inspect sprockets for wear or damages Check drive chain and slider for proper adjustment and lubrication Seat Seat Ensure operator seat is properly installed and latched Cargo Cargo If you transport a cargo, respect the load capacity.
+Ensure cargo is properly secured to the racks Service and storage compartments Chassis and suspension Check underneath vehicle for any debris on chassis or suspension, properly clean chassis and suspension